unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

     {
         options.SwaggerDoc("v1", new OpenApiInfo { Title = "My API", Version = "v1" });

+        // use it if you want to hide Paths and Definitions from OpenApi documentation correctly options.UseAllOfToExtendReferenceSchemas();

         // if you want to add xml comments into the swagger documentation, first of all add: var xmlFilePath = Path.Combine(AppContext.BaseDirectory, "WebApi3.1-Swashbuckle.xml");
         options.IncludeXmlComments(xmlFilePath);